Compare Pet Travel Policies Easily

 • A certificate of good health must be issued by a veterinarian.

-Requirements for Transporting Dogs
+Requirements for Transporting Dogs to the U.S.

 • Dogs must have resided in one or more rabies-free or low-risk countries during the 6 months before the trip.